Hepatitis C Antibody with Reflex to HCV RNA by PCR, Serum

 -Testing Algorithm for the Diagnosis of Hepatitis C

-Reactive hepatitis C virus (HCV) antibody screening results with signal-to-cutoff (S/CO) ratios of <8.0 are not predictive of the true HCV antibody status and additional testing is recommended to confirm anti-HCV status.
-Reactive results with S/CO ratios of > or =8.0 are highly predictive (> or =95% probability) of the true anti-HCV status, but additional testing is needed to differentiate between past (resolved) and chronic hepatitis C.
+Reactive hepatitis C virus (HCV) antibody screening results with signal-to-cutoff (S/CO) ratios of less than 8.0 are not predictive of the true HCV antibody status and additional testing is recommended to confirm anti-HCV status.
+Reactive results with S/CO ratios of greater than or equal to 8.0 are highly predictive (> or =95% probability) of the true anti-HCV status, but additional testing is needed to differentiate between past (resolved) and chronic hepatitis C.

 Negative results indicate that HCV RNA is not detected in the serum.